Changing the IPL Start-Up Program

 There is an IPL attribute to start TCP/IP.
 This IPL attribute can be accessed through the Display IPL Attributes (DSPIPLA) and Change IPL attributes (CHGIPLA) commands.
 The attribute allows for the starting of TCP/IP after the system IPLs or comes out of restricted (RSTD) state, and newly installed systems will have the attribute set to *YES.
 Setting this attribute to *YES will cause a batch job to be submitted to QSYSNOMAX in QSYSWRK.
 This batch job runs the STRTCP command.
 Note that this batch job is submitted to run using profile QPGMR.
 Changing the job description that it runs under by specifying a different profile name will not enable the job to run under that profile.
 The job description is QSYS/QTOCSTRTCP.

-The recommendation by IBM Support is to use the IPL Attributes only if the system is a very generic, non-complex system.
-Systems with tape libraries, Network Server Descriptions (NWSDs), custom subsystems that are responsible for TCP applications, and so on should not use the IPL Attributes.
-The STRTCP command in the system startup program should be used instead.
+The recommendation by IBM Support is to use the IPL Attributes to start TCP/IP.
+There may still be some instances where the IPL attribute cannot be used and the STRTCP command in the system startup program should be used instead.
 For additional information, you should refer to Rochester Support Center knowledgebase document N1014291, Starting TCP - Using the IPL Attributes Versus the System Startup Program:

 Whenever any new commands are added to the startup program that were not previously used by the startup program, verify if QPGMR user profile is authorized to the command.
 This is necessary, as the startup program runs under the QPGMR profile.
 To check a specific command, on the operating system command line type the following: